gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 ##### `!!` (Double NOT)

-The single ! converts a value to its truthy or falsely value, which is technically a boolean.
-But if you need to a real boolean representation of a value for your expression you must convert it to a real boolean value using a double not.
+The single `!` converts a value to its truthy or falsely value, which is technically a boolean.
+But if you need to a real boolean representation of a value for your expression you must convert it to a real boolean value using a double not `!!`.

 ```javascript
 Example (1) :